cpoppema/pass-browser-firefox/README.md

 ## How to install

 Install the browser plugin by either:
-- adding it from the [web store](https://chrome.google.com/webstore/detail/pass-browser-chrome/ncoadlppaciemlepmdmdnecjlfmbidcd) (this shows some screenshots also)
+- adding it from the [add-ons store](https://addons.mozilla.org/nl/firefox/addon/pass-browser-firefox/) (this shows some screenshots also)
-- downloading pass-browser-chrome-{version}.crx directly from the [releases](../../releases) page
+- downloading pass-browser-firefox-{version}.xpi directly from the [releases](../../releases) page
 - building it yourself
     * clone this repository
     * run `npm install`
     * run `grunt`
+    * `cd ./build/unpacked-prod/`
+    * in this step you would need to sign it here yourself using https://github.com/mozilla/web-ext
-    * install the extension from file build/pass-browser-chrome-{version}.crx
+    * install from the downloaded xpi: ./web-ext-artifacts/pass_browser_firefox-{version}-an+fx.xpi

 ## How to give this extension access to your passwords